LucasEnard/formation-template-python/README.md

     def insert_training(self,request:TrainingRequest):
         """
-        It inserts a training in the Postgre database
+        It inserts a training in the Postgres database

         :param request: The request object that will be passed to the function
         :type request: TrainingRequest